 You can get a certificate through the eBenefits portal, and you can also apply for a certificate through a VA-approved lender.
 Or you can apply the old fashioned way: by sending in VA Form 26-1880.

 VA Loan Credit Requirements

 A VA loan extends your borrowing power.
 When the federal government backs your mortgage, your bank can afford to help you by:

 - Lowering your down payment: You could finance up to 100 percent of your home’s value, meaning you don’t need a down payment.
 This is a huge benefit compared to other loans requiring anywhere from 3 to 20 percent down.

-- Lowering your interest rate: Mortgage interest rates fluctuate with the market, but VA loans typically offer lower rates than you’ll find in the wider market.
+- Lowering your interest rate: Mortgage interest rates fluctuate with the market, but VA loans typically offer lower rates than you’ll find on the broader market.

 - Lowering the required credit score: Lenders assess your risk as a borrower based on your credit history.
 Since the federal government will back your loan, banks can accept more loans from people with lower credit scores.

 Despite these advantages, lenders still have standards you’ll have to meet, and your bank will analyze your credit history, just like it would with any other borrower.